nodunayo/cv/README.md

 * Ruby
 * Rails
-* Swift
 * Deployment to Heroku and Cloud Foundry
 * BOSH
 * Test Driven Development
 * Behaviour Driven Development
+* Pair programming
+* Product Management
 * Agile values, principles and practice
-* Object oriented principles and design
+* Object-oriented principles and design
-* Pair programming
+* Non-violent communication

 ### Software Development Career History

+### Ignition Works
+### August 2015 - April 2018

+* Co-Founder and Director
+* We did a mix of in-house product development and cloud software consultancy for enterprise
+* Worked as an engineer and product manager across a range of projects
+* Spent a year as the product manager for a Cloud Foundry installation at a large bank

 ### Pivotal Labs
 #### January 2014 - July 2015

 * Working as a Software Engineer and Agile Consultant in Pivotal Labs' London office
 * Worked on the Cloud Foundry Data Services team for over a year

 ### Makers Academy
 #### September-December 2013